 Thanks for being with us until the very end of this best reciprocating saw reviews.

 Q. Is it right for the batteries of the cordless saw to be completely run down before charging?

 Ans: Not at all.
 The opposite is right.
 It’s better to stop using the saw as soon as you find a substantial decrease in power or performance.
 If the battery completely discharged, it may damage.

 Q. For a cordless reciprocating saw how long the batteries will last with heavy use?

 Ans: Lithium-ion batteries are lighter, smaller, and can last longer than Ni-cads.
-Although many factors affect the battery life, due to heavy use you may get less run time.
-Cordless unit with more power means you’ve to charge the battery frequently.
+Although many factors affect battery life, due to heavy use you may get less run time.
+Cordless unit with more power means you’ve to charge it frequently.